anjoweichbrodt/WS_Anagni2019/README.md

 > For the following, on Windows, use the Anaconda Prompt (launched as administrator), not the Command Prompt.
 > <br />On Mac, use the Terminal.

-To install the Python packages that will be used throughout the workshop, run the following from the command line.
+To install the Python packages that will be used throughout the workshop, navigate to the root folder of the workshop repository, and run the following from the command line.

 ```bash
 conda env update -f environment.yml
 ```

-If this above command fails, try following the step-by-step instructions provided [here](prep_step-by-step.md) and let us know where you get stuck.
+If this above command fails, try following [the step-by-step instructions provided here](prep_step-by-step.md) and let us know where you get stuck.

 ## Rhino configuration